 If you have travelled in the past 21 days to an area affected by Ebola virus:

 - Consult with a healthcare provider promptly if you have any concerns about your risk for exposure.

 - If you were exposed to Ebola during your trip, call your doctor even if you do not have symptoms.

 - Monitor your health for 21 days.
 Symptoms may appear from 2 to 21 days after exposure to Ebola virus (8-10 days is most common).

-- Seek medical care immediately if you become ill with fever and one or more of the following: severe headache, muscle pain, diarrhea, vomiting, stomach pain or unexplained bleeding or bruising.
+- Seek medical care immediately if you become ill with fever and one or more of the following: severe headache, weakness, muscle pain, diarrhea, vomiting, stomach pain or unexplained bleeding or bruising.

 - Tell a healthcare provider about your symptoms, recent travel, and potential exposures before going to the office or emergency room.
 Advance notice will help the doctor provide care and protect other people who may be in the office.